Kmphelps/phase-3-sinatra-react-project/README.md

   ## Models

-  An Opportunity belongs to a Volunteer, and an Opportunity belongs to a Category A Volunteer has many Opportunities, and a Volunteer has many Categories through Opportunities A Category has many Opportunities, and a Category has many Volunteers through Opportunities
+  A SignUp belongs to an Opportunity, and a Signup belongs to a Volunteer A Volunteer has many Opportunities, and a Volunteer has many SignUps through Opportunities An Opportunity has many Volunteers, and an Opportunity has many SignUps through Volunteers

-  ` Volunteer -< Opportunity >- Category `
+` Opportunity -< SignUp >- Volunteer `

-  ### Volunteer
+  ### Volunteers

   | Field | Type   |
   | ----- | -----  |